CaoRuiming/CS1320-Final-Project/README.md

 ## Database Access

 To access the PostgreSQL command line client, run `make db-shell` in the root project directory and then run `psql -d app` within the shell.
 Then you can run standard PostgreSQL commands.

+If the value of `DB_NAME` in `.env` is not "app", then the `psql` command from before should use that name instead of "app".

 ## Resetting Everything